 Disadvantages of limited companies

 - Running a company involves more administration than working via an umbrella company (although typically your accountant will take most of this burden away from you).

-- There are some costs associated with running a company, such as company filing fees, accountancy costs, stationery, and one-off legal and administration costs.
+- There are some costs associated with running a company, such as company filing fees, accountancy fees, stationery, and one-off legal and administration expenses.

 - Each year, your company will need to file Annual Accounts with HMRC and Companies House, and complete a Confirmation Statement (previously the ‘Annual Return’).